marcuslim835/co-opeDown/README.md

 ### 1.1.4 Level Mechanics
 As the level increases, questions will progressively get harder. <br>
-Stage X-1 | Individual Platform Numbers Capped At
+Levels for Stage 1 | Individual Platform Numbers Capped At
 ------------ | -------------
 1-1 | 20
 2-1 | 30